Azure/azure-sdk/releases/2020-09/js.md

 #### Azure Key Vault

-We are introducing a new package `@azure/keyvault-admin` that provides support for
+We are introducing a new package `@azure/keyvault-admin` that provides support for:
 - role-based access control (RBAC) operations like assigning, deleting and retrieving role assignments, and retrieving role definitions.
 - backup/restore operations for whole Key Vault instances, and selective restores of keys.